 Replacing forklift tires often gets put off much longer than it should.
 While some maintenance or repair tasks prevent your forklift from running, forklift tires in less than ideal condition pose significant risks to operators and equipment.
 Continuing to run your equipment on tires that need to be replaced can cause costly damage to your forklift, forks, chains or mast; create stability and safety risks; and increase operator fatigue.
 Read on to learn when to replace your forklift tires.

-When to Replace Forklift Tires
+When is it Time to Replace My Forklift Tires?

 In addition to checking the fluid levels, battery, and the condition of your hoses, belts and chains, checking your forklift tires should be a part of your daily pre-use inspection.
 Look closely for the following: